From petting foxes in the Zao Fox Village to haggling in Nishiki market, here’s our list of the absolute best things to do in Japan.

 It’s a complex of buildings, and it’s surrounded by a hundred thousand trees that were planted after the shrine was rebuilt after being destroyed in World War II.

-Today, it is one of the most popular places to go in Japan, and it sees over 3 million visitors per year.
+Today, it is one of the most popular things to see in Japan, and it sees over 3 million visitors per year.

 - Location: Harajuku Station, Tokyo